NVIDIA/nv-ingest/docs/docs/user-guide/getting-started/quickstart-guide.md

 NV_INGEST_ROOT=<PATH_TO_THIS_REPO>
 ```

-> [!NOTE]
-> As configured by default in [docker-compose.yaml](docker-compose.yaml#L52), the DePlot NIM is on a dedicated GPU.
+> **NOTE:** As configured by default in [docker-compose.yaml](docker-compose.yaml#L52), the DePlot NIM is on a dedicated GPU.
 All other NIMs and the nv-ingest container itself share a second.
 This is to avoid DePlot and other NIMs competing for VRAM on the same device.
->

 > Change the `CUDA_VISIBLE_DEVICES` pinnings as desired for your system within docker-compose.yaml.

-> [!IMPORTANT]
-> Make sure NVIDIA is set as your default container runtime before running the docker compose command with the command:
+> **IMPORTANT:** Make sure NVIDIA is set as your default container runtime before running the docker compose command with the command:

 > `sudo nvidia-ctk runtime configure --runtime=docker --set-as-default`

 5. Start all services:
 `docker compose up`

-> [!TIP]
-> By default we have [configured log levels to be verbose](docker-compose.yaml#L27).
+> **TIP:** By default we have [configured log levels to be verbose](docker-compose.yaml#L27).
 >
 > It's possible to observe service startup proceeding: you will notice _many_ log messages.
 Disable verbose logging by configuring `NIM_TRITON_LOG_VERBOSE=0` for each NIM in [docker-compose.yaml](docker-compose.yaml).